Graphic of people pole-vaulting to get to a flag

 “The 'first 100 days' starts before your day 1."

-You want to listen from your new team and don't want to jump to a decision immediately.
+You want to listen to your new team and take time before committing to a decision.
 But you should be doing homework and formulate hypotheses around:

 • the category